hb9kns/webforms/README.md

 ### Configuration file

-Each collection of webforms is defined by a configuration file, which is indicated to the CGI script with a dedicated variable name.
+Each collection of webforms is defined by a configuration file, which is indicated to the CGI script by a GET variable and a hardcoded directory, or completely hardcoded for improved safety.
 This file contains the name of the base/index file on the first (nonempty and non-comment) line, and the names of the (one or more) page files on the subsequent lines.
 Each name may be followed (after TABs) by a name and a